From High Street to Wisconsin Avenue: How D.C.’s Great Road Got Its Name

 When Col. Biddle first moved to designate the thoroughfare Wisconsin avenue, he thought he was meeting a popular demand, but numerous protests convinced him of his mistake.
 What the ultimate preference of the people will be is a much mooted question.
 Names varying widely in some instances and in others distinguished only by a single letter have been suggested, and applied to the thoroughfare.
 Among the entries are Georgetown and Rockville road, Tennallytown road, Tenallytown road, Tenleytown road, Tenley road, High street, Thirty-second street, and Wisconsin avenue.
 In favor of each name there are staunch supporters.

 Eight different names proposed for one road.
-Engineer Commissioner Biddle had thought Wisconsin Avenue would be welcomed — instead he got an earful.
-The commissioners decided to give residents more time to be heard before any final decision.
+Engineer Commissioner Biddle had thought Wisconsin Avenue would be welcomed.
+Instead, he got an earful.
+The commissioners pumped the brakes and gave residents more time to weigh in.

 By 1905, the commissioners settled it.
-Wisconsin Avenue was extended south all the way to the Potomac River, creating a single, unified name for the road from Georgetown to the Maryland line for the first time in recorded history.
+They extended Wisconsin Avenue south all the way to the Potomac River, and for the first time in recorded history, the road carried one name from Georgetown to the Maryland line.

-Streetcar service had already been running along the corridor since 1890, connecting Georgetown to Tenleytown and Bethesda.
+Streetcars had already been running the road since 1890, linking Georgetown to Tenleytown and Bethesda.
 Horse cars at Wisconsin and O Street in Georgetown were a fixture of the neighborhood by the 1890s, and by 1900 the track reached all the way to Rockville.
-Those streetcars on Wisconsin Avenue would remain until January 3, 1960, when the last car made the trip.
+Those streetcars on Wisconsin Avenue ran until January 3, 1960, when the last car made the trip.

-Today, Wisconsin Avenue connects Georgetown’s historic commercial district to Friendship Heights and Chevy Chase and on into Maryland — running along the same ancient ridgeline that bison herds, native traders, tobacco farmers, and George Washington all traveled before the road ever had a name at all.
+Today, Wisconsin Avenue connects Georgetown’s historic commercial district to Friendship Heights and Chevy Chase and on into Maryland.
+It runs along the same ancient ridgeline that bison herds, native traders, tobacco farmers, and George Washington all traveled before the road ever had a name at all.